mcanlas/typeclasses/typeclasses.md

 # The Summit

-### Scalding uses context bounds on parameterized types to implicitly find a semigroup type class provided by Algebird.
+### Scalding uses context bounds on parameterized types to implicitly find a semigroup type class provided by Algebird for safe map reduce.